oasis-tcs/openc2-ap-pf/oc2pf.md

 ### 2.3.5 Update
-The 'file' Target as defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10) is the only valid Target type for the 'update' Action.
+The file Target as defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v10) is the only valid Target type for the update Action.
 The associated Specifiers, and Arguments are summarized in [Section 2.3.5.1](#2351-update-file).
 Sample Commands are presented in [Annex A](#annex-a-sample-Commands).

-Upon receipt of a 'update file' Command with an Argument that is not supported by the Actuator, PF Consumers:

-* MUST NOT respond with the 200 status code.
-* SHOULD respond with the 501 status code.
-* SHOULD respond with 'Argument not supported' in the status text.
-* MAY respond with the 500 status code.

 #### 2.3.5.1 Update file
 The 'update file' Command is used to replace or update files such as configuration files, rule sets, etc. Implementation of the update file Command is OPTIONAL.
-OpenC2 Consumers that choose to implement the 'update file' Command MUST include all steps that are required for the update file procedure such as retrieving the file(s), install the file(s), restart/ reboot the device etc. The end state shall be that the firewall operates with the new file at the conclusion of the 'update file' Command.
+OpenC2 Consumers that choose to implement the 'update file' Command MUST include all steps that are required for the update file procedure such as retrieving the file(s), install the file(s), restart/ reboot the device etc. The end state MUST be that the firewall operates with the new file at the conclusion of the 'update file' Command.
 The atomic steps that take place are implementation specific.

 Table 2.3-2, Command Arguments Matrix, presents the valid Arguments for the 'update file' Command.
 OpenC2 Producers and Consumers that choose to implement the 'update file' Command MUST NOT include Arguments other than the one identified in Table 2.3-2.

 OpenC2 Producers that send the 'update file' Command:

-* MAY populate the arguments field with the "response_requested" Argument.
-Valid values for "response_requested" for 'update file' are "complete", "ack", and "none".
+* MAY populate the arguments field with the response_requested Argument.
+Valid values for response_requested for 'update file' are "complete", "ack", and "none".
 * MUST NOT include other Command Arguments.
 * MUST populate the name Specifier in the Target.
 * SHOULD populate the path Specifier in the Target.

+Upon receipt of a 'update file' Command with an Argument that is not supported by the Actuator, PF Consumers:
+* MUST NOT respond with the 200 status code.
+* SHOULD respond with the 501 status code.
+* SHOULD respond with 'Argument not supported' in the status text.
+* MAY respond with the 500 status code.

 OpenC2 Consumers that receive the 'update file' Command:
 * but cannot parse or process the Command:
     * MUST NOT respond with the 200 status code.
     * SHOULD respond with the 400 status code.